Stupiderick/schoolwork/syspro/lovable_linux/final_exam_practice.md

     * There is a MMU (memory management unit) in CPUs, and it takes care of the memory conversion.
 Memory is stored in blocks, and the unit can use multiple levels of page tables to store the virtual memory.
 There is also a TLB (translation lookaside buffer) to keep the just-found conversion for the sake of shorter running time.

 2. Explain Knuth's and the Buddy allocation scheme.
 Discuss internal & external Fragmentation.
+    * Knuth's allocation scheme: boundary tags at the beginning and end of the block with block size and status.
-    * Buddy allocator first use 64kb spaces, then if the requested memory is smaller than the allocated spaces, the algorithm will break down the allocated spaces for the request.
+    * Buddy allocator: splits allocations into blocks of different levels.
+If the requested memory is smaller than the allocated spaces, the algorithm will break down the allocated spaces for the request.

+    * Internal fragmentation: when requested size is smaller than the actual size.
+    * External fragmentation: there is enough free memory to allocate a block, but they are divided into small pieces.

 3. What is the difference between the MMU and TLB?
 What is the purpose of each?
     * MMU converts virtual memory addresses to physical memory addresses.
 It will also interrupt CPU if processes try to access read-only memory.
     * TLB is a cache.
 When there are requests to converting a virtual address to physical address, it will be queried to find if the conversion has been cached.
 If so, it will make the translation faster, because seeking times are reduced.

 4. Assuming 4KB page tables what is the page number and offset for virtual address 0x12345678?
-    * 4KB is 2^12 bytes, so 12345 is the page number and offset is 678.
+    * 4KB is 2^12 bytes, so 0x12345 is the page number, and 0x678 is offset.

 5. What is a page fault?
 When is it an error?
 When is it not an error?
-    * Page faults will raise when running programs are trying to access a virtual address that is not mapped to a physical address.
+    * Page faults will raise when running programs are trying to access a virtual address that is not mapped to a physical address by MMU.
-    * Page faults are not an error when there is no mapping for the page, but it is a valid address.
+    * Minor: Page faults are not an error when there is no mapping for the page, but it is a valid address.

 6. What is Spatial and Temporal Locality?
 Swapping?
 Swap file?
 Demand Paging?
-    * temporal locality is when you access the same memory address multiple times within a relatively small time period
+    * temporal locality - when you access the same memory address multiple times within a relatively small time period
-    * spatial locality is accessing elements in close storage locations (addresses close to each other) (like traversing an array)
+    * spatial locality - accessing elements in close storage locations (addresses close to each other) (like traversing an array)
     * swapping – when a process is swapped out of main memory to a backing store (to the disk) and vice versa
     * swap file – a space on a hard disk used as the virtual memory extension of a computer's real memory (where the swapped out page goes to on disk)
     * demand paging – a type of swapping where pages are not copied from disk to memory until needed